 Newcastle is often called the 7th largest city in Australia, but this is misleading because the area extends beyond the City of Newcastle and the metropolitan area.
 The area is officially called the Newcastle Statistical District, or Greater Newcastle, with a population estimated at 560,000.

-The average age for a Novacastrian is 37.
+Newcastle's most recent census statistics from 2016 give us insight into the population demographics.
+The average age for a Novacastrian resident is 37 years of age.
 Family-wise, the number of families living in this city averages to about 40,000.
 Most families have 1-2 children here.
 Within each household, there are an average of 2.4 people – and approximately 68,733 private residences were occupied in 2011.
 Average monthly mortgage payments were estimated to be around $1,742 per household.
 For renters, the weekly rent rounded to about $270.